btmorr/ideal-spork/README.md

 $KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test
 ```

+Example of a larger-scale Kafka deploy setup from [clairvoyansoft's blog](http://site.clairvoyantsoft.com/kafka-great-choice-large-scale-event-processing/)

 ### Launching Cassandra

 If Cassandra's 'bin' directory is included on your PATH, you can simply run `cassandra` to start the server (the terminal process will return, but the server will still be up.
 You can verify this and interact with the database by opening the CQL shell: `cqlsh`.